SpiritAxolotl/woah-its-rex/README.md

 - [x] Add versions
 - [x] Hold shift to constantly go in a direction (after hitting wasd)
 - [x] SillyTP has its own layer
-- [x] Highlight a layer when it's completed (as well as the elements under it when the player has at least one)
+- [ ] Highlight a layer when it's completed (as well as the elements under it when the player has at least one)
+  - new UI changes this lol. will have to re-implement
+  - (highlighting still works on completion)
 - [x] Add reset count to ore tracker logs
 - [ ] Color spawned messages based on whether the player mined it or not
 - [ ] Make the spawn/find messages into grids